 At the bottom, the trail veers away from the river and ascends to a lookout with views of the falls.
 Hikers can return the way they came or continue along the Schreiber Channel trail, part of the Casque Isle Trail.
 The route takes about an hour to complete.

 The Superior Hiking trail at Rainbow Falls is a 1.1 km one-way trail that winds along a granite ridge overlooking Lake Superior.
-If you’re looking for incredible landscape photos, this is a fantastic hike.
+This is a fantastic hike if you’re looking for incredible landscape photos.
 However, if you’re hiking with young children, be alert as there are steep drop-offs.

 The Superior hiking trail is moderately challenging, with certain difficult sections due to rough terrain and scrambling.
 The route takes an average of about an hour to complete.